Kiss (band): 1979–1983: final makeup years

 The band auditioned dozens of replacements for Criss in June 1980.
-One of the many who auditioned was Tico Torres (who would later be with Bon Jovi).
+One of the many who auditioned was Tico Torres (who would later join Bon Jovi).
 They finally settled on a little-known drummer-guitarist-pianist-keyboardist-singer from Brooklyn named Paul Charles Caravello, who adopted the stage name Eric Carr.
-His first makeup design was modeled on a hawk, though it was rejected when Stanley and Aucoin saw Carr in the bright yellow costume Kiss had designed for the new drummer.
+His first makeup design was modeled on a hawk, but it was rejected when Stanley and Aucoin saw Carr in the bright yellow costume Kiss had designed for the new drummer.
 Carr created the "Fox" persona by the middle of July.
 In his Fox makeup, Carr debuted with the group on July 25, 1980, at the Palladium concert hall in New York City.
 This was Kiss's only U.S. show in support of Unmasked.
 On July 30, 1980, Kiss introduced Carr on ABC's Kids Are People Too!, which would air in September.
 The band's 1980 tour of Australia and New Zealand, on the other hand, was one of the biggest in its history, as they played to sold-out crowds and received overwhelmingly positive press coverage.

 For its next album, the band worked again with producer Ezrin, with whom Kiss had found success on Destroyer.
 Early press reports indicated that the new album would be a return to the hard rock style that had originally brought the band success.
 However, 1981's Music from "The Elder" was a concept album featuring medieval horns, strings, harps, and synthesizers.

 The album was presented as a soundtrack to a film that was never made, making it difficult to follow the storyline.
 To make matters worse, having received negative feedback following its record company's preview of the album, Kiss altered the record's track sequence in most countries to emphasize potential singles "The Oath" and "A World Without Heroes", which all but guaranteed the inability of listeners to understand the already-muddled storyline.
 Once released, fan reaction to The Elder was harsh; it failed to achieve Gold status and peaked at No. 75 on the Billboard album chart.